Updated: Nov 1, 2021

 Essential Oils - I like to diffuse Basil, Rosemary and Bergamot in the study room to help with concentration and then spray the bed linen and pillow with Lavender to help with sleep.
 A tissue with oil dropped on it can be used in placed in the pencil case or up a sleeve to sniff during the exam.

 I also encourage lots of hugs.
-These teenagers often do not want to talk too much so just drop food on the desk along with a little cuddle, and words or encouragement.
+These teenagers often do not want to talk too much (a lot of grunts and grumbling) so just drop food and a big glass of water on the desk along with a little cuddle, and a kiss on the head.
+You may be lucky and get a grunt for your trouble and care.

 In health and happiness